jcdterry/AnalyticRangeShift_Public/README.md

 # AnalyticRangeShift_Public
- Code to support Terry et al 2022 Range shift paper (title TBC)
+ Code to support Terry et al 2022 *Schrödinger’s range-shifting cat: analytic predictions for the effect of asymmetric environmental performance for climate change responses*

 There  key documents are `.rmd` files.